pingswept/me30-website/content/notes/arduino-programming.md

 ## A few exciting functions

-More details to be added . . .

-digitalWrite()

-digitalRead()

-analogRead()

-analogWrite()

-delay()
+Here are some functions that you might want to start with.

+digitalWrite(): set a pin high or low

+digitalRead(): check whether a pin is high or low

+pinMode(): make a pin controlled by the Arduino (output mode) or let outside voltages control it (input mode)

+analogRead(): check the voltage on a pin, but only works on pins A0-A6

+analogWrite(): send a PWM signal out on a pin (NOT ACTUALLY ANALOG!
+LIARS!)

+delay(): do nothing for some number of milliseconds

 If you want to check the details of these functions or see what else is available, the canonical reference is [the Arduino reference page](https://www.arduino.cc/en/Reference/HomePage).
+Become good friends with this page, and it will serve you well.

 ## Some useful programming techniques

 ### #defines

-First off, anything that starts with a # is called a "preprocessor directive."
+First off, anything that starts with a # is called a "preprocessor directive," and "#" is pronounced "pound," not "hashtag." **#sorrynotsorry**

 When you translate your C code into a binary executable file, the first step is a sweep by the preprocessor.
 It reads the #defines and replaces anything you have defined with your definitions.
 For example, if you have written `#define TOO_MUCH_CHEESE 138`, the preprocessor will replace all subsequent occurrences of the phrase `TOO_MUCH_CHEESE` with the number `138`.

 This probably seems stupid-- why wouldn't you just write 138 in the first place?
 Suppose you had written 138 in 22 different places in a long file.
-Then, you realized that 138 wasn't really all _that_ much cheese, so you decide to bump 138 up to 243\.
+Then, you realized that 138 wasn't really all _that_ much cheese, so you decide to bump 138 up to 243.
 If you were smart enough to use a #define, you only have to change it in one place.

 But the fun doesn't stop there!
 You can also use them to make your code more understandable, which is highly desirable when I'm trying to help you debug your project.
 For example, if you write `if(signal>128)`, I have no idea what you're doing.
 If you write `if(signal>SENSOR_THRESHOLD)`, I'll have a good guess of what's happening.

-A good rule of thumb is that if you find any numbers other than 1's and 0's below `main()` you're probably making a mistake.
+A good rule of thumb is that if you find any numbers other than 1's and 0's below `setup()` you're probably making a mistake.

 An interesting thing to think about is what happens if you make one `#define` depend on another-- does the order matter?
 (No, but it seems like it does at first.
 That's why it's "interesting.")